tencentyun/intlcloud-documents/yehe_doc/通信服务/即时通信 IM/产品简介/用户资料与关系链/资料管理_intl_en.md

 ## Profile System Overview
 Instant Messaging (IM) provides a complete set of profile solutions through its user profile hosting capacity.
 IM’s profile hosting service enables your users to easily set and pull profiles.
 - IM can store profile information, ensuring that your data has remote disaster recovery, cross-region deployment, and auto scaling capabilities.
-In this way, you are completely free from complex processing flows, such as server downtime, multi-copy master-slave replication, and capacity expansion and reduction.
+In this way, you are completely free from complex processing flows, such as server downtime, multi-copy primary-secondary replication, and capacity scaling.
 - IM provides the business processing flows commonly used in the industry, with which you do not have to worry about user profile business logic.
 - IM provides professional operation processes and teams, ensuring 99.99% service quality annually and helping you offer services known for their stability.
 - IM provides easy-to-use service APIs and easy-to-access guidelines, with premium services throughout the whole process.